The Eponymous Hero

-The original Atom from the Golden Age, Al was a dwarfish man with boxing talents, curtsy of Joe Morgan, who also trained Wildcat and Guardian.
-He eventually became a founding member the Justice Society of America and soon joined the All-Star Squadron.
+The original Atom from the Golden Age, Al was a dwarfish man with boxing talents, curtsy of Joe Morgan who also trained Wildcat and Guardian.
+He eventually became a founding member the Justice Society of America and went on to join the All-Star Squadron.

 - Badass Normal: Originally he was a bare-handed crime fighter with unbelievable strength.

 - Empowered Badass Normal: At first he gained resistance to radiation due to a dying villain, later he gained full atomic physical abilities when he was caught in the fallout of an explosion.

 - Have a Gay Old Time: When he was brought back for the Silver Age, Al Pratt could travel between universes by way of an "atomic vibrator."
 Mounted on his belt, no less.

 - Height Angst: Pratt was only five feet and one inch tall, constantly being taunted for his size.
 Even after a boxing coach helps him become stronger, Pratt continues to get teased at his college over his size.

 - I Just Want to Be Special: As stated above, Al was originally a Badass Normal who often felt that, in the presence of such heavyweights as Green Lantern or the Flash, he wasn't worth much of anything.
 Even when comparing himself to other Badass Normals, he could still find something to envy, such as Mr. Terrific being able to run faster than him, or Wildcat being a better fighter.
 The man had an inferiority complex.
 However, after soaking up some radiation from the Supervillain Cyclotron in 1941, he finally gained Super-Strength from this event years later, in 1945.
 He was naturally quite thrilled upon this revelation, and yet, he was never quite satisfied...